Christian Tessier

-Christian Tessier (born January 1, 1978) is a Canadian actor and singer who began his career as a child actor on You Can't Do That On Television.
+Christian Tessier (born January 23, 1977) is a Canadian actor and singer who began his career as a child actor on You Can't Do That On Television.
 He has since appeared in numerous TV and film roles.

 Early life

 Tessier was born in Toronto on January 1, 1978.
 He graduated from Etobicoke School of the Arts with a course of acting.

 Career

 Early career

-Tessier first came to television in 1989, appearing in 18 episodes of the Canadian children's show You Can't Do That on Television.
+Tessier first came to television in 1989 to 1990, appearing in 18 episodes of the Canadian children's show You Can't Do That on Television.
 He notably appeared in the remake of The Tomorrow People (1992 to 1995), and the motion picture adaptation of Battlefield Earth as Mickey.
 He also appeared on two episodes in the TV series Are You Afraid of the Dark?
 (1992's "Laughing in the Dark" and 1994's "The Curious Camera").
-He also appeared in the teen drama special, Crystal Clear, and on a 1996 episode of the TV series Goosebumps ("Say Cheese and Die!").
+He also appeared in the 1992 episode of the animated TV series A Bunch of Munsch ("The Paper Bag Princess"), He also appeared in the teen drama special, Crystal Clear, and on a 1996 episode of the TV series Goosebumps ("Say Cheese and Die!").